 Upon graduation, Elijah joined DanceWorks Chicago for three seasons, where he humbly performed and taught nationally and internationally.
 At DWC, he was closely mentored by director Julie Nakagawa, and given the opportunity to take on more creative and administrative responsibility in various roles as a lead contributor on social media design and marketing, peer mentor, restager.
 Most notably, Elijah produced and curated "An InterVIEW Series with DanceWorks Chicago Alumni," a showcase of over two dozen short films highlighting previous company members' experiences and current life updates during the global lockdown.

-His choreography has been performed at Chapman University, Evanston Dance Ensemble, Trifecta Dance Festival (Chicago), The Rooted Space (Chicago), South Chicago Dance Theatre, Loyola University Chicago, and Second City Dance Ministry.
+His choreography has been performed at Chapman University, Evanston Dance Ensemble, Trifecta Dance Festival, The Rooted Space, Harvest Chicago Contemporary Dance Festival, South Chicago Dance Festival, Loyola University Chicago, Zion Dance Project, and Second City Dance Ministry.
 In addition, his dance films have been screened in many festivals including Flatlands Dance Film Festival, Iowa International Screendance Festival, Inaugural Big Muddy Screendance Fest, and four times at the Mobile Dance Film Festival.

-As a multifaceted educator, Elijah has frequently taught master classes in contemporary, modern, jazz, and improvisation.
-His affiliations include Chapman University, James Madison University, University of Michigan, Northern Illinois University, Sam Houston State University, The Cambrians Winter Intensive, Common Conservatory, Chicago Movement Collective, DanceWorks Chicago (Dance360 Summer & DayLabs), Virtual Dance Lab (Lucky Plush Productions), and studios across the Chicagoland area.
+As a multifaceted educator, Elijah has frequently taught classes in contemporary, modern, jazz, and improvisation.
+His affiliations include University of Chicago's TAPS Program, Chapman University, James Madison University, Western Michigan University, University of Michigan, Northern Illinois University, Sam Houston State University, Zion Dance Project: Summer Series, The Cambrians Winter Intensive, Common Conservatory, Chicago Movement Collective, DanceWorks Chicago (Dance360 Program), Virtual Dance Lab (Lucky Plush Productions), and studios across the Chicagoland area.

 Elijah seasonally travels as a national competition adjudicator through Confirmed Talent Agency.
-He also humbly serves in the dance ministry at Second City Church in Chicago, creating film and stage performances ushering in the presence of God.
+He also humbly serves in the dance ministry at Second City Church in Chicago, co-creating film and stage performances, including two full-evening concerts, ushering in the presence of God.

-Elijah continues to freelance as a guest artist, previously working with Anaheim Ballet, The Cambrians, Symbiosis Arts, Museum of Contemporary Art Chicago, and most recently, Collage Dance Collective.
-He currently is in his second season as a guest artist with South Chicago Dance Theatre.
+Elijah continues to freelance as a guest artist, previously working with Anaheim Ballet, The Cambrians, Symbiosis Arts, Museum of Contemporary Art Chicago, and Collage Dance Collective.
+He has been dancing with South Chicago Dance Theatre since 2021.

 Elijah was recently named "25 to Watch in 2023" by Dance Magazine.